 A notary public in the USA does not need to be a lawyer and it is very common for documents to be notarised in the States.
 It is an administrative function and your realtor may be surprised at the fees and requirements of notaries outside of the USA.

 Some States in the US, e.g. Florida, have started to ask for the notarised documents to be legalised (or apostilled) before they will be accepted as legally binding.
-This means that the notarised documents need to be sent to the Foreign and Commonwealth Office for legalisation before we send them back to the USA.
+This means that the notarised documents need to be sent to the Foreign Commonwealth and Development Office for legalisation before we send them back to the USA.